A.J. Brown Player Prop Bets for NFL Week 7 | Tennessee vs. Kansas City 10/24/2021

 Season Stats

-- With three targets in the red zone this season, Brown has been on the receiving end of 10.7% of his team's 28 red zone pass attempts.
+- Brown (three red zone targets) has been the recipient of 10.7% of his team's 28 red zone pass attempts.

-- The Titans have called a pass in 51.1% of their plays from scrimmage this year while staying on the ground 48.9% of the time.
-This offensive attack ranks ninth in the NFL in points scored.
+- The Titans have run 51.1% passing plays and 48.9% rushing plays this season.
+They rank ninth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Chiefs.